auusui/auusui.github.io/projects/sorting-arrays.md

   - Sorts: Bubble, Insertion, Selection
   - Decisions
   - Java
-summary: Learned how to decide what data structure to use for certain situations.
+summary: Learned how to recognize and code for the 3 different sorting algorithms.
 ---

 <div class="ui small rounded images">